“And she gave birth to her first-born son, and…. laid Him in a manger because there was no room for them in the inn” (Luke 2:7).

-Christians and their churches, led by self-centered pastors, are marginalizing Jesus also.
+Christians and many of their churches, led by self-centered pastors, are marginalizing Jesus also.

-One sermon was so filled with references to the pastor, his family, his thoughts and plans and stories, that at one point, the minister even stopped, pretended to bury his face in his hands and said, “Oh God!
+One sermon I heard was so filled with references to the pastor, his family, his thoughts and plans and stories, that at one point, the minister even stopped, pretended to bury his face in his hands and said, “Oh God!
 I’m making myself look so bad!”
-I felt like saying, “Who cares about the messenger?
+I felt like saying, “Who cares about you?
 Tell us about Jesus!”

-Another sermon was on friendship, the type of message that would have worked well at a civic club luncheon but was by no stretch of the imagination a gospel sermon.
-The first reference to Jesus at all–I mean the first mention of His name!–came in the conclusion as the minister heads toward the invitation.
+Another sermon I heard was on friendship, the type of message that would have worked well at a civic club luncheon but was light years from a gospel sermon.
+The first reference to Jesus at all–I mean the first mention of His name!–came in the conclusion as the minister wrapped up the message and headed toward the invitation.

 Pastors marginalize Jesus when they…